-Wherever a program's accreditation status is provided to the public (website, course catalogue, etc.) the accreditation status statement must be accurate and complete.
-A program that is accredited or on probation is required to display its NAEYC accreditation status on its degree program's web page(s) and other places on the institution's website where accreditations are listed, in addition to displaying it in other widely-used materials, such as course catalogues and recruitment materials.
+Wherever a program's accreditation status is provided to the public (website, course catalog, etc.) the accreditation status statement must be accurate and complete.
+Programs that are accredited (including accredited with probation) are required to display their NAEYC accreditation status on their degree program's web page(s) and other places on the institution's website where accreditations are listed, in addition to displaying it in other widely used materials, such as course catalogs and recruitment materials.
 The name of the degree program and the name and address of the accrediting body must be included in the accreditation status statement.
-A programs that provides inaccurate or misleading information about its accreditation status could lead to an Administrative Probation decision.
+Providing inaccurate or misleading information about a program's accreditation status could lead to an Administrative Probation decision.

-An accredited program should use the following language (unless waived through prior approval by NAEYC) in its entirety to display its accreditation status.
+An accredited program must use the following language (unless waived through prior written approval by NAEYC) in its entirety to display its accreditation status.

-The [degree program] at [institution] is accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children, 1313 L Street, NW, #500, Washington, DC 20005.
-(202) 232-8777.
-The accreditation term runs from [beginning date (month/year)] through [end date (month/year)].
+The [degree program] at [institution] is accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children.
+The current accreditation term runs from [beginning date (month/year)] through [end date (month/year)].

-An accredited program on probation should use the following language (unless waived through prior approval by NAEYC) in its entirety to display its accreditation status:
+An accredited program on probation must use the following language (unless waived through prior written approval by NAEYC) in its entirety to display its accreditation status:

-On [date] the [degree program] at [institution] was placed on probation by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children, 1313 L Street, NW, #500, Washington, DC 20005.
-(202) 232-8777.
+On [date] the [degree program] at [institution] was placed on probation by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children.
 A program on probation is accredited but is not in full compliance with the accreditation standards and/or other requirements for maintaining its accreditation status.
-A program has up to two years to demonstrate full compliance with the standards and/or administrative requirements for maintaining its accreditation status.
+A program has up to two yearly reporting cycles to demonstrate full compliance with the standards and/or other requirements for maintaining its accreditation term runs from [beginning date (month/year)] through [end date (month/year)].